Coaching

 Comparison of the Effects of Coaching for General and Special Education Teachers in High-Poverty Urban Elementary Schools

-This study investigated the effects of a data-driven coaching that integrated observational assessment and performance feedback on general education versus special education teacher practices and student outcomes in high-poverty urban elementary schools.
+This study investigated the effects of a data-driven coaching that merge observational assessment and performance feedback on general education versus special education teacher practices and student outcomes in high-poverty urban elementary schools.

 Authors: Linda A. Reddy, Adam Lekwa, and Elisa Shernoff